insidewhy/lambics/README.markdown

   - 8/10 Sweet but not too sweet, like a banana milk shake made with brown sugar
 * Lindemans Faro 37.5cl - €2.97
 * Timmermans Strawberry Lambic 25cl - €2.27
+  - 8/10 Not to sweet, slightly sour aftertaste.
+Much better than strawberry cider.
 * Timmermans Tradition Kriek Retro 37.5 cl - €3.97

 ## Flemish Red